 The Chinese response was: “We are not able to do business with you at this time.”
 A further approach, two months later, met with the same reply.
 Three months after his visit to China, Turner left Bassano, which was then looking in South Korea for an alternative manufacturing base.

 The problems with this negotiation stemmed initially from Thompson’s ethnocentric views, with no clue about giving face in China.
-Assuming that the pace of the negotiation would be the same as at home, he failed to recognise that the Chinese needed to spend a day establishing a relationship.
+Assuming that the pace of the negotiation would be the same as at home, he failed to recognize that the Chinese needed to spend a day establishing a relationship.
 He was not prepared to deviate from the expected because of the Chinese company’s desire for negotiating for more foreign currency.
-Further, he saw the Chinese reluctance to commit to a formal contract as an effort to weight it in their favour.
+Further, he saw the Chinese reluctance to commit to a formal contract as an effort to weight it in their favor.

 The Chinese behaved like Confucian gentleman, but Thompson showed them no respect.
 They offered a win-win contract, but Thompson dismissed it.